+++

 time-nw.nist.gov 131.107.13.100 Redmond, Washington

-Time servers are also commonly maintained by Internet service providers and universities.
-If you are unable to obtain the time from a server, contact the system administrator to determine if they have the standard time service available on port 37.
+Time servers are also commonly maintained by government agencies and universities.
+If you are unable to obtain the time from a server, contact the system administrator to determine if they support the standard time service available on port 37 or 123.

 Example